 - OPDMD users understand that on-site storage space is limited.

 - OCC offers a complimentary limited quantity of wheelchairs and electric convenience vehicles (EVCs) for guests’ use on a reservation basis.
 Reservations are made for each event day, not per 24-hour period.
-To reserve, please email firstname.lastname@example.org.
-Inventory is limited so be sure to reserve in advance.
+Reservations will be available in the spring of 2023.

 We love our animal friends, but the convention center prohibits all animals on its campus.
 This includes therapy or anxiety pets.
 Only animals trained to provide assistance to an individual with a disability, through a specific action, are allowed.